outer elbow pain

 Outer elbow pain and strains are more common in certain activities than others due to repetitive gripping, which can strain the tendons.

 A sudden, unnatural movement, like twisting or turning the arm awkwardly, can cause an elbow strain.
-Moving too fast without warming up properly increases the risk of elbow strains.
+Moving too fast without warming up properly increases the risk of elbow trauma.
 In either case, the force of the impact or motion becomes too great for the tissue to withstand it.

 What Is Tennis Elbow?